What Adjusted Plus-Minus (APM) in brief is:

 Likewise, Steve Ilardi determined adjusted +/- ratings for the 2006-2007 season using a similar approach.
 While the previous analyses were conducted at the conclusion of a season, he presented the first in-season computation of adjusted +/-.

-Since 2007-08 season, daily updates of the APM calculations are available on Aaron Barzilai's BasketballValue website.
+From 2007-08 season to 2011-12 season, daily updates of the APM calculations are available on Aaron Barzilai's BasketballValue website.